-- Stop-Limit Function.
-The order will be executed once the given stop price has been reached.
-So the stop-limit order will become a limit order to buy or sell at the limit price or better.
+- There is a Stop-Limit Function.
+This means that an order will be carried out when the stop price is reached.
+Then the stop-limit order becomes a limit order to buy or sell at the limit price or better.

-- Binance Lending.
-Users can hold their cryptocurrencies on the Exchange for a specified time period and earn interest.
+- Binance also has a lending service.
+Users can keep their cryptocurrencies on the exchange for a certain amount of time and earn interest.

 Binance US (Binance.us)

 Binance US (Binance.us) was Binance’s answer to US regulations barring citizens from trading on Binance.
 Key features include:

 - US regulation compliant